 The ransom of 150,000 marks was paid and Richard returned home to England.

 Richard left England for Normandy to defend it from attacks by Phillip II.

 Berengaria and Richard were reunited for Christmas.

-Richard went to Limoges to supress a riot
+Richard went to Limoges to suppress a riot.

 1199 (26th March)

-While walking round the castle of Chalus when he was shot by a crossbowman.
+While walking round the castle of Chalus Richard was shot by a crossbowman.
 Although the bolt was removed it was not cleanly done and the wound quickly festered.

 1199 (6th April)

 Richard died.
 He was succeeded by his younger brother, John

 Berengaria attended the wedding of her sister, Blanca to Thibaut of Champagne.